Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 corrected tilerepaint
 modified enemy spawn so it's only triggered when player enters a corridor added ways to handle the end of combat

+\\first week of november
+_________________________

+\\second week of november
+modified combat triggers
+modified room tile initialization listed some issues with the current state of the combat system to fix in the future made some modifications with the small enemy BT created the missing functions for the BT added attackoptions for creatures (scimitar + shortbow for goblin, greatclub swing + smash for ogre) tested the BT and the trees are running and they pass the turn the gap closing and attack needs a fixing created trello to organize tasks better: https://trello.com/b/4FBinLML/etd-finish-up